subhashsubramanian/Google-meet-attendance-marker/README.md

 Points to note:

-Run the Mark Attendance program each time after you get the attendees using the extension

-OR you can run the program after many sessions.
+Run the Mark Attendance program each time after you get the attendees using the extension OR you can run the program after many sessions.

-Program must be run on the sheet which on which you want attendance.
+## Program must be run on the sheet which on which you want attendance to be aggregated for e.g. in the sheet named 101 abcdefghij (where abcdefghit is the meet link for 101).